Implementing a Risk and Control Self-Assessment (RCSA) Framework: Best Practices & Case Study

 Etc.

-Going forward, I see RCSA being an aggregator of the output of such assessments providing a “live” view on risk exposure and level, control, etc. without conducting a stand-alone self-assessment.
-This would significantly increase the quality and granularity of the risk and control data, remove significant duplication of work (and secure stronger buy-in from business folks as a result), and ultimately enable better strategic fit.
+Going forward, I see RCSA being an aggregator of the output of such assessments, providing a live view on risk exposure, control environment, and resilience without conducting a stand-alone self-assessment.
+This would significantly increase the quality and granularity of risk and control data, remove duplication of work, secure stronger buy-in from business teams, and ultimately enable better strategic fit.

-That being said and building from my previous blog post on Risk Oversight, I also believe further integration of risk oversight functions and activities is required to enable a simpler and more embedded management of operational risks, which will mean less frameworks, less policies and an end-to-end approach to risk management.
+Building from my previous blog post on Risk Oversight, I also believe further integration of risk oversight functions and activities is required to enable a simpler and more embedded management of operational risks.
+This would result in fewer frameworks, fewer policies, and an end-to-end approach to risk management.

 Risk taxonomy